 Modules are delivered through a mixture of lectures, seminars, workshops and independent study.

 The research project is assessed by oral presentation of mid-project findings, submission of a project report in the summer and by a poster presentation of project findings.

 The department has a wide range of expertise which meant that there were lots of interesting areas to pick from when selecting dissertation projects.
 The field course was also a huge bonus and I really enjoyed spending the summer studying in Svalbard, being able to see the environments and processes that I had learnt about and doing fieldwork in beautiful locations.

 MSc(Res) Polar and Alpine Change

-Minimum of 2:1 degree or equivalent in a relevant subject area including but not restricted to: physical geography, environmental/Earth/ocean sciences, geology, physics, and natural science.
+A minimum of a good upper second-class honours undergraduate degree showing first-class potential (notably in research) from a UK university (or an international equivalent) in relevant subject areas including (but not restricted to): physical geography, environmental/earth/ocean sciences, geology, physics, and natural science.

 English language requirements

 Overall IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.